thisd92/thisd92/README.md

 EN

-Actually I'm a public employee, I have a degree in Systems Analysis and Development and I'm seeking job on this area:
+Actually I'm a public employee, I have degree in Systems Analysis and Development and I'm seeking a new job with development.
-- I have Web Development projects using:
+- Frontend projects using:
   - HTML5
   - CSS3
   - Javascript